 Networking: Challenging but Possible

 Finally, let’s get back to the subject of networking since options for education appear to be less problematic.
 Networking gets trickier, and the size of the attendee base influences the possibilities.
 Many platforms offer chat features, and occasionally someone will post an email address and ask other attendees to contact them.
-If event attendance is large, attracting different subgroups, a digital event organizer can offer options for chat rooms off the main event platform.
+If event attendance is large, attracting different subgroups, a digital event organizer can offer options for chat rooms away from the main event platform.
 Can these be sponsored?
 What options are available to exhibitors?
 Virtual exhibit halls with specially designed virtual exhibits?
 Links to websites, probably a less desirable alternative?
 No matter the format, what drives attendees to events remains unchanged.

 As we’re learning, sometimes live events are not possible, and having an alternative is always a good thing.
 But if nothing else, in the past few months, we have learned that nothing replaces human contact, If the current situation prompts us to augment our live event strategy with a digital component, we’ll have advanced our industry and our opportunities of connecting with our target markets.